Assessing Children with Special Needs in Emergency Response (ER) Investigations

 3. Assess the safety of all members of the household.

-5. Provide referrals and assist family in accessing all available assistance as appropriate.
+5. Provide referrals and assist the family with accessing all available assistance as appropriate.

 6. Determine if all of the child’s special needs are being met.